coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 If this is the first time you are signing up with your instance, we need an admin access token for setting up the CodeRabbit.

+#### **Why do we need the Admin access token?**

+Admin access token is required to set up a new CodeRabbit bot user within your self-managed instance.
+The token is needed only once during the initial setup process and is not stored in our database.
+Once the token is generated, you can set its minimum expiration period.
+This is the standard approach used by other products in this category.
+This is not automatically installing the CodeRabbit app across all projects.
+You will add CodeRabbit manually on the projects you wish, as the next step.

 #### **Generating Admin Personal Access token**

 GitLab offers an option to generate a personal access token for adding a new